Interdisciplinary Journal of Landscape Architecture, University of Pennsylvania School of Design

 LA+ (Landscape Architecture Plus) from the University of Pennsylvania School of Design is the first truly interdisciplinary journal of landscape architecture.
 Within its pages you will hear not only from designers, but also from historians, artists, lawyers, psychologists, ecologists, planners, scientists, philosophers, and many more.
 Our aim at LA+ is to reveal connections and build collaborations between landscape architecture/urban design and other disciplines by exploring each issue's theme from multiple perspectives.
 The journal features a range of contribution types including essays, interviews, design criticism, graphic features, illustrations, and “provocations” (short-form pieces designed to provoke, as the term indicates).

 LA+ brings you a rich collection of contemporary thinkers and designers in two lavishly illustrated issues annually.
 For institutional pricing, please contact firstname.lastname@example.org.

-ORO Editions will offer a free copy of Forest in the Sky, a book detailing the ground-breaking work of Peter Walker Partners in Japan, to all new subscribers while supplies last.
+All new subscribers will receive a FREE copy of Forest in the Sky, a book detailing the groundbreaking work of Peter Walker Partners in Japan, while supplies last.